jashjain21/Image-Classifier-Project/README.md

 * predict_proof.png: Image depicting the accuracy of the model when run from terminal
 * screenshot_training_completion.png: Image depicting the completion of the training over the epochs and the corresponding validation and train losses
-* cat_to_name.json: File having a dictionary of the numbers mapped to the name of flowers Data
+* cat_to_name.json: File having a dictionary of the numbers mapped to the name of flowers
+* workspace-utils.py: File used to continue running the jupyter notebook for a considerably long time Data
 You can download the data used in this project from [here](http://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html).